-A clip-on candy thermometer is a must have.
+A clip on candy thermometer is a must.

-Although you cannot control the schedule of Mother Nature, your adventure in making clear toy candy needs a cold, dry day for success.
+Although you cannot control the schedule of /mother Nature, your adventures in clear toy candy making benefit when done on a cool, dry day.

 Clear Toy CandyCourse: Desserts, SnacksCuisine: PA Dutch, Coal Region, GermanDifficulty: Experienced